-(b) Evaluate impacts related to the load scaling used in the study on any constraints resulting in project recommendations.
+(b) Evaluate impacts related to large generators in or near the study area that are included in the study cases but are not in the interconnection queue by removing those generators from the analysis.
 The results of this evaluation shall be included in the final recommendations in the independent review.

 (5) ERCOT’s independent review shall incorporate and consider historical load and any Substantiated Load.